 - killing others

-- using knives or other items to harm others, which can result in a person locking away sharp objects
+- using knives or other items to harm others

-People experiencing these thoughts may avoid public places and contact with people.
+People experiencing these thoughts may avoid public places and contact with others.

 Myth 1: A person wants to act on these thoughts